ScriptsfromZee/Swaglabs-Demo-/README.md

 Removing from Cart: Items can also be removed from the cart, allowing users to manage their selections easily.

 Checkout Process: The site simulates the checkout process, providing a realistic experience for testing purposes.

 ## Testing and Development
 Automation and Testing: Swag Labs is often used in automated testing scenarios, particularly with tools like Cypress or Selenium, to validate e-commerce functionalities.

-Demo for Developers: It serves as a practical demo for developers and testers to practice and showcase their skills in web application testing.

 The scripts present here were written using Cypress.

+## Prerequisites
+Have an IDE installed on your computer to be able to view the code locally.

+Have a good working knowledge of Git and Github and well as JavaScript.

+Have a browser installed on your computer.

+## Setup
+Open a command line terminal (Git bash preferrably) and navigate to a directory where you would like to save the work folder using cd.

+Clone the repository with git clone https://github.com/ScriptsfromZee/Swaglabs-Demo-

+To get the current working tree, git fetch --all, then checkout to "dev" branch.

+Finally, run the test scripts within the login.cy.js file by doing the following:

+Navigate to the root directory with a command line terminal.

+Run npm install, this install all the project dependencies.

+If you have chrome installed run npm run cy-chrome or npm run cy-firefox if you have firefox installed to start the test.